pingcap/docs/v3.0/how-to/troubleshoot/tidb-in-kubernetes.md

     kubectl get storageclass
     ```

-- If a `StorageClass` exists in the cluster but the available PV is insufficient, you need to add the corresponding PV resources.
+- If a `StorageClass` exists in the cluster but the available PV is insufficient, you need to add PV resources correspondingly.
 For Local PV, you can expand it by referring to [Local PV Configuration](/reference/configuration/tidb-in-kubernetes/local-pv-configuration.md).

 ## The Pod is in the `CrashLoopBackOff` state

-A Pod in the `CrashLoopBackOff` state means that the container in the Pod repeatedly exits abnormally.
-After one abnormal exit, the container is restarted by kubelet, and then it exits abnormally again after the restart.
-Many reasons can cause `CrashLoopBackOff`.
+A Pod in the `CrashLoopBackOff` state means that the container in the Pod repeatedly aborts, in the loop of abort - restart by `kubelet` - abort.
+There are many potential causes of `CrashLoopBackOff`.
 In this case, the most effective way to locate it is to view the log of the Pod container:

 {{< copyable "shell-regular" >}}